moorepants/dissertation/_sources/motioncapture.txt

 tasks.
 General trends in how states change with speed were shown and can be utilized for rider bicycle dynamic and control model design.
-This is only one of the first steps at understanding how particular motions vary with speed, manuevers, bicycles, riders and even the correllations among the motions.
-THe source code also computes statistics for the rates, accelerations and frequency content of the coordinates.
+This is only one of the first steps at understanding how particular motions vary with speed, maneuvers, bicycles, riders, and even the correlations among the motions.
+The source code also computes statistics for the rates, accelerations, and frequency content of the coordinates.
 The numerical values presented also provide a framework for design of measurement techniques needed in experimental studies.

-.. todo:: provide all of the plots in an image gallery

 Conclusions
 ===========